JunsW/FastJN/README.md

 This action will convert your `ipynb` to a pdf file.
 The new file wiil be in the same folder as your `ipynb` file.

-> This function need to `pandoc`.
+> This script need package `pandoc`.
-Run `pip install pandoc` in your terminal when you see error.
+Run `pip install pandoc` in your terminal if you see an error complaining `pandoc` not found.